erroronline1/qualitymanagement/readme.md

 a useful shortcut is ctrl + shift + f5 to set a bookmark for a marked paragraph.
 * the contents are always shown in the draft document
 * all possible contents are shown on pdf-export, but not the notext-ones. in this way is is always possible to mark the relevant paragraphs manually
-* just the notext-ones are visible by default on published DOCM-documents. this saves paper, is more comprehensible but is mandatory to be prepared on the computer text inputs are possible as well and expand the content dynamically. you can use richtext-inputs as well. on export the published file will be protected against changes, just leaving you with the form-inputs.
+* just the notext-ones are visible by default on published DOCM-documents. this saves paper, is more comprehensible but is mandatory to be prepared on the computer.

+text inputs are possible as well and expand the content dynamically. you can use richtext-inputs as well. on export the published file will be protected against changes, just leaving you with the form-inputs.

 [back to top](#bottle-light-quality-management-software)